• Skip to primary navigation

 • Clean and wash your arugula leaves, pat dry in paper towels

-• In the bowl of your food processor, add the arugula, garlic clove and pistachios.
+• In the bowl of your food processor, add the arugula, garlic clove, and pistachios.
 Pulse until fully blended and finely chopped.

-• Add Coconut Oil, and pulse until well blended
+• Add the Romano cheese and pulse

 Chicken Rollatini